christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 };
 ```

-The trick is to delegate the `ShareBuzz()` method to a mock method (let’s call
+The trick is to delegate the `ShareBuzz()` target to a mock target (let’s call
 it `DoShareBuzz()`) that does not take move-only parameters.
 Then, instead of
 setting expectations on `ShareBuzz()`, you set them on the `DoShareBuzz()` mock
-method:
+target:

 ```cpp
   MockBuzzer mock_buzzer_;